 Noise nuisance

-How to make a complaint about noise, excessive dog barking, noise from children, burglar alarms, industrial and commercial noise.
+How to make a complaint about noise, dog barking, noise from children, burglar alarms, industrial and commercial noise.

 How to make a complaint about noise